GlobedGD/globed2/server/protocol.md

 * 20003 - ServerDisconnectPacket - server kicked you out
 * 20004 - LoggedInPacket - successful auth
 * 20005 - LoginFailedPacket - bad auth (has error message)
-* 20006+ - ServerNoticePacket - message popup for the user
+* 20006 - ServerNoticePacket - message popup for the user

 Game related

 * 21000 - PlayerProfilesPacket - list of players' names and icons
 * 21001 - LevelDataPacket - level data
 * 21002 - PlayerListPacket - list of all people on the game server
+* 21003 - PlayerMetadataPacket - list of player metadata
 * 21010+ - VoiceBroadcastPacket - voice frame from another user
+* 21011+ - ChatMessageBroadcastPacket - chat message from another user